Azure/azure-spring-apps-landing-zone-accelerator/terraform/README.md

     * Your Subscription ID
     * A Resource Group
     * An Azure Region
-    * The name of the Spring Cloud Service that was created
+    * The name of the Spring Apps Service that was created
     * The name of the MySQL Server created
     * The MySQL Administrator name
     * The MySQL Administrator password